cpressey/Ahead-of-Time-eval/README.md

-Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing isn't quite a fitting one here for a number of reasons, so instead, we will call this _aggressive constant folding_. [[Footnote 3]](#footnote-3)
+Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing doesn't quite fit here for a number of reasons, so instead, we will call this _aggressive constant folding_ [[Footnote 3]](#footnote-3).

-In this article, I'd like to demonstrate that the combination of aggressive constant folding together with a reflective evaluation facility (conventionally called `eval`) provides an alternative to an explicit macro system which is both conceptually simple and hygienic, and has a number of other benefits.
+In this article, I'd like to demonstrate that the combination of aggressive constant folding together with a reflective evaluation facility (conventionally called `eval`) provides an alternative to a dedicated macro system which is both conceptually simple and hygienic, and has a number of other benefits.

-For the purpose of this demonstration, we will sketch a functional programming language with these two features.
-For concreteness, consider it to be fundamentally based on Scheme, but much simpler.
+For the purpose of this demonstration, we'll assume we have a functional programming language, based on Scheme but presumably much simpler, that has these two features, and we'll write our example code snippets in it.

 Aggressive constant folding
 ---------------------------